-Depress Brake To Start Engine
+Depress the Brake To Start Engine

 Depressing the brake to start the engine means pressing the brake pedal, keeping it pressed, and starting the engine.
 Keep the brake pedal pressed, then start the engine.
+The Depress Brake To Start Engine warning comes up often because the driver is not pushing the brake pedal hard enough or the brake light switch is defective.

 What Does Depress Brake To Start Engine Mean?